The JREF Million Dollar Paranormal Challenge "FAQ"

 The application should be typed, and filled out in comprehensible English.
 If you are not a native English speaker, you should have a translator help you with the application process as any misunderstandings will cause delays.

-The Challenge Application, once it is signed by James Randi, is a legally binding contract.
+The Challenge Application, once it is signed by an authorized representative of the JREF, is a legally binding contract.

 4.2 What should I do before I apply?